VincentChalnot/SidusEAVModelBundle/README.md

 https://github.com/VincentChalnot/SidusEAVDemo

 ## What’s an EAV model
+Entity-Attribute-Value

 It's basically storing values in a different table than the entities.

 Check the confusing and not-so-accurate Wikipedia article: https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model

+This implementation is actually more an E(A)V model than en traditional EAV model because attributes are not stored in the database but in YAML files.

 ## Why using it
 - Grouping in the same place the model and the metadata.